biotorrents/documentation/docs/install.md

 Install memcached with `apt install memcached`.

 BioTorrents.de supports separate production and development instances.
-If you with to run two instances, it's necessary to run two memcached sockets.
+If you with to run two instances, it's necessary to run memcached twice.
-Otherwise the sites will experience significant data cross-contamination.
+Otherwise the sites will experience significant cross-contamination.
-The required `/etc/memcached.conf` content:
+The `/etc/memcached.conf` content:

 ```
 -d